unleashit/npm-library/readme.md

 ### How to Use

-- Install individual components via NPM.
-See individual component.
+- Install the individual components via NPM.
+See each component.

-- Run the demo app (demos all components): `yarn start`
+- To run the demo app (demos all components): `pnpm demo`

 **Other commands**

-Run all tests: `yarn run build && yarn test`
+Run the demo plus all components in dev mode `pnpm dev`.

-Other scripts are available to build, publish to NPM, clean, etc. This is a mirror.
-Pull/Merge requests should be made at https://gitlab.com/unleashit/npm-library to take advantage of CI.
+Run tests: `pnpm build && pnpm test`.

 ### CSS

 By default, components come with basic css styling in two formats: standard (BEM namespaced) and a CSS Module friendly version.

-To use the standard version, either import it from `@unleashit/[package-name]/dist/[component-name].css` (see each component's readme for exact path) if using a module bundler or copy it into your project.
+To use the standard version, either import it from `@unleashit/[package-name]/dist/[component-name].css` (see each component's readme for exact path) or copy it into your project.

-Since I'm a big fan of CSS modules over CSS-in-JS, support is baked in.
+Support for CSS modules is baked in.
 All React UI components accept an optional `cssModule` prop where you can pass in either a provided or a custom CSS module.
 The provided version, same as the BEM but with short/camel cased names, can be imported like `@unleashit/[package-name]/dist/[component-name].module.css` (the `*.module.css` convention allows for CSS Module support in create-react-app).

-If you use a custom module, you can target all of the component's internal classnames as long as you name the styles correctly.
-To find the right names, check out the component's `*.module.css` or the source code (sometimes not all possible targets are used in the provided CSS).
-You can also look at the markup in dev tools and translate from the BEM versions like: `unl-[component-name]__[style-name-with-dashes]` to simply `[styleNameCamelCase]`.
+Using the `cssModules` prop and your own modules, you can target any of the component's internal classnames as long as you name the styles correctly.
+To find the right names, check out the component's `*.module.css` (keeping in mind that sometimes not all possible targets are utilized) or the source code.
+Another option is to simply look at the markup in dev tools and translate the default BEM classnames like `unl-[component-name]__[style-name-with-dashes]` to `[styleNameCamelCase]` in your module.

 Each component that uses CSS will output BEM class names by default.
 If a `cssModule` prop is passed in with matching classes, a hashed style class name will output for each match while non-provided (and matching) class names will remain BEM.

-If anyone has any ideas or opinions to improve this, please let me know.
-If you're a CSS-in-JS user, you should repent.
-But if you insist on adding technical dept and soon-to-be obsolete and community incompatible syntax to your project, feel free!
-You might be able to make use of the cssModules prop if your library works with classes (e.g. Aphrodite).
+If anyone has likes this novel way to provide CSS with a library, or have any ideas to improve it please let me know.
+If you're a Tailwind or CSS-in-JS user, you should repent.
+But if you insist on adding technical debt and spaghetti to your project, feel free!
+You might skill be able to make use of the cssModules prop if your library works with classes (e.g. Aphrodite).